TUDelftGeodesy/caroline/README.md

 git clone git@github.com:TUDelftGeodesy/caroline.git
 ```

-Since the live version will always run on the main branch, we can simply install (this used the default [spider-config.yaml](config/spider-config.yaml)):
+Since the live version will always run on the main branch, we can simply install (this uses the default [spider-config.yaml](config/spider-config.yaml)):
 ```bash
 cd caroline
 ./spider-install.sh